Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Introduction

 In the following sections, we first cover the preliminaries of graph signal processing in Section \ref{sec:preliminaries} and then move on to the proposed method in Section \ref{sec:proposal}.
 In Section \ref{sec:experiments}, we illustrate the experimental results both quantitively and visually and discuss the obtained results.

-In this paper, we generalized the limited problem setting in our previous work \cite{apsipa_yamagata} and formulated a new optimization problem for the signal recovery.
+In this paper, we generalized the limited problem setting in our previous work \cite{apsipa_yamagata} and formulated a new optimization problem for signal recovery.
 Unlike in \cite{apsipa_yamagata}, we further conducted extensive experiments on synthetic data for comprehensive validation and detailed discussion.
-We also confirmed the validity on real-world data.
+We also confirmed the validity of our method using real-world data.